 The Consent Decree states that the Cooper Union Board was required to amend the Cooper Union bylaws or approve resolutions making the changes recommended in the Consent Decree "at the earliest of the next quarterly Board of Trustee meeting following the entry of this Consent Decree or at the next quarterly Board of Trustees meeting following the election(s) of Alumni Trustee, Faculty Representatives or a Staff Representative, or sixty (60) days."
 The Board complied with this requirement by adopting resolutions making the necessary changes to the Cooper Union bylaws on November 11, 2015.
-The Cooper Union bylaws were then further updated by the Board on December 9, 2020, with no additions or modifications inconsistent with the Consent Decree.
-Most recently, during the Board of Trustees Meeting on October 6, 2022, an amendment to the bylaws was approved.
-The amendment changed the term limit for a Board Chair, which was formerly based on a term of two years, with a maximum service of three terms (six years), to a term length of three years, with a maximum service of two terms (six years).
+The Cooper Union bylaws were then further updated by the Board on December 9, 2020, and October 6, 2022, with no additions or modifications inconsistent with the Consent Decree.
+A comprehensive version of the amended "Bylaws as Adopted October 6, 2022" is available on the Cooper Union website.

-The Consent Decree states, "that no Trustee who was a member of the Board of Trustees on October 6, 2006 shall be reappointed to the Board, and all who served on the Board as of October 6, 2006, shall have their terms expire as of December 7, 2016, and that no person shall be named Trustee Emeritus while this Consent Decree is in effect."
+The Consent Decree states, "that no Trustee who was a member of the Board of Trustees on October 6, 2006, shall be reappointed to the Board, and all who served on the Board as of October 6, 2006, shall have their terms expire as of December 7, 2016, and that no person shall be named Trustee Emeritus while this Consent Decree is in effect."
 The Board complied with this requirement by passing a resolution stating that no Trustee Emeriti will be named during the duration of the Consent Decree.
 The only two Trustees who had served on the Board as of October 6, 2006, were not reappointed to, and do not currently serve on the Board.
 Furthermore, no Trustee Emeriti currently serves on the Cooper Union Board, or has been named since the Consent Decree was entered into.

 The Consent Decree states that "at all times one (1) of the Alumni Trustees shall serve as either the Chair or Vice Chair of the Board of Trustees and have the responsibilities of Chair and/or Vice Chair of the Board of Trustees."
 The Board complied with this requirement by adopting Section 3.01 of the amended bylaws.
-Moreover, Aftab Hussain, an alumnus of Cooper Union, was appointed at the Board of Trustee's meeting in June 2021, and now serves on the Board as Vice Chair.
-During the June 2022 Board of Trustee's meeting, Anthony Ianno was elected as Alumni Trustee6 to the Board, Ben Vinson was elected as Trustee to the Board and Elias Dills was elected as Student Trustee to the Board.
-Additionally, during that meeting a departing Trustee, Adriana Gomez, who joined the Board in December 2020 as a Student Trustee, was recognized for her service by the Chair.
+Moreover, Aftab Hussain, an alumnus of Cooper Union, was appointed at the Board of Trustee's meeting in June 2021 and now serves on the Board as Vice Chair.
+Hussain's term as Alumni Trustee concluded at the June 2023 Board of Trustee's meeting and he was re-elected as Trustee for a four-year term.
+Lou